sparameswaran/service-registry-broker/README.md

 # Using the Service Registry Web UI

 Access the web interface of the Service Registry to view current set of services registered in the Registry as well as to add/edit services or plans.
-After each new addition/deletion or update of service or plan, ensure the Cloud Foundry Controller version of the service registry catalog is refreshed by running the cf update-service-broker call as well as cf emable-service-access call.
+After each new addition/deletion or update of service or plan, changes made via the UI would automatically update the catalog with the Cloud Foundry Controller.
+Or the same can be achieved by running the cf update-service-broker call as well as cf emable-service-access call.

 # Using the Service Registry REST interface
 * List Services